SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 m = su.FundamentalUnit() # define metre unit
 ```

+!!! danger
-Once a fundamental unit has been defined for a dimension, do not define another one for the same dimension, even if the
+    Once a fundamental unit has been defined for a dimension, do not define another one for the same dimension, even if
-unit does not theoretically depend on the same so-called "system of units".
+    the unit does not theoretically depend on the same so-called "system of units".

 ```py
 import unit_simple.unit_simple as su